0

 Soho, Chelsea

-Best sides: Their roasted new potatoes or the truffled mac n cheese.
+Best sides: Their roasted new potatoes with garlic or the truffled mac n cheese.

 Macellaio RC